rocky-linux/documentation/docs/books/nvchad/plugins/projectmgr.md

 }
 ```

-So with the editor in the **NORMAL** state you can open the project manager with the combination <kbd>Space</kbd> + <kbd>f</kbd> followed by <kbd>p</kbd>.
+With the editor in the **NORMAL** state you can open the project manager with the combination <kbd>Space</kbd> + <kbd>f</kbd> followed by <kbd>p</kbd>.

 ## Conclusions and final thoughts

-As the number of projects you are working on increases, it may be useful to have a tool to help you manage them all.
+As the number of projects you are working on increases, it might be useful to have a tool to help you manage them all.
 This plugin will allow you to speed up your work by reducing the time it takes to access the files you need to edit.

 We should also point out the excellent integration with `Telescope` which makes project management very functional.